 Do you have a favorite way to use Ghee?

-- ounce Two 8 blocks of unsalted butter. like grass fed Kerrygold brand
+- 2 8 ounce unsalted butter. (e.g. grass fed Kerrygold brand)

 Place your unsalted butter in the bottom of a sturdy saucepan and turn the heat to low.

 As your butter is melting, place a piece of cheesecloth in a strainer over a glass jar.

 Once the ghee is done, pour over the cheesecloth into the jar.
 Discard the cheesecloth.